You are here

 MG704 Management Consulting Skills

 Teaches the fundamentals of management consulting.
 Students learn the basics of internal and career consulting as well as how to be good consumers of consulting services.
-Topics include the consulting process; project, team and client management; the ethics of consulting; careers in consulting; and issues surrounding the use of consultants.
+Topics include the consulting process; project, team and client management; ethics of consulting; careers in consulting; and issues surrounding the use of consultants.
 Exploring the nature of consulting from the vantage points of both consultant and client, the course is designed for graduate students who may be interested in a consulting career, find themselves serving as an internal consultant, do occasional consulting outside their primary job, or need to hire or work with external consultants.
-Seeks to produce savvy consumers of consulting services in addition to enhancing the skills needed for management consulting.
+Case studies and experiential exercises will be used extensively.
+Students will learn process of consulting through a hands-on, in-class consulting project with actual client

 MG755 Special Topics in Management